hamorillo/FastAiMLDocker/README.md

 When you run your container, it will print in the console the URL from where you can access to the jupyter notebook.

+You can know the jupyter notebook too, with the following command:

+`jupyter notebook list`

 ## Pre-built runtimes

 You can just run the following without having to build the entire container yourself.
 This will pull the container from Docker Hub.